 One dish I have wanted to create was an easy gluten free pot pie recipe.
 With gluten free baking, it can be so hard to get a flaky crust to top your pie.
-Even though I finally created the perfect flaky pie crust recipe, I decided to try a drop biscuit style chicken pot pie.
-For a twist on flavor, I used a mild curry powder for flavoring.
+Although this recipe is pictured with drop biscuits, I will include the directions to make this as a pie as well.